 About kitchen leftovers and scraps.
 Be aware that chickens can not eat everything.
 Some things are toxic and dangerous for our birds.
 Your safe bet is to only give them poultry food.

 Chickens are the most abused animals on the planet.
-In poultry farms all over the world layer hens and broilers are surviving in extreme forms of confinement with windowless sheds and artificial lightning.
+In poultry farms worldwide, layer hens and broilers are surviving in extreme confinement with windowless sheds and artificial lightning.
 Make sure to give your backyard chickens a beautiful place to live in.

-You have a couple of options for bedding, all with their pros and cons.
+You have a couple of bedding options, all with pros and cons.
 Whatever bedding you choose, you will need to regularly clean the coop.
-Also, make sure your chickens have a dust bath or they will find a place to create one themselves.
+Also, ensure your chickens have a dust bath, or they will find a place to create one themselves.